Senior-Design-Team-19-Github-Bots/Discord-Github-Action/README.md

 Having a custom action also lets you deliver embeds to webhooks when you want to.
 If you want, you can only send embeds for failing jobs or only at the end of your sequence of chained workflows.

-## General Workflow Runs & PRs
+## General Workflow Runs & PRs & Issue

-When a workflow is triggered for a Pull Request, it's natural to include a bit of information about the Pull Request in the embed to give context to the result.
-However, when a workflow is triggered for another event, there's no Pull Request involved, which also means we can't include information about that non-existant PR in the embed.
+When a workflow is triggered for a Pull Request or Issue, it's natural to include a bit of information about the Pull Request or issue in the embed to give context to the result.
+However, when a workflow is triggered for another event, there's no Pull Request involved (commit), which also means we can't include information about that non-existant PR in the embed.
 That's why the Action automatically tailores the embed towards a PR if PR information is provided and tailors it towards a general workflow run if not.

 Spot the difference: